dvollrath/Crops/Readme.md

 The final two scripts called by "Crops_Data_Master.r" refer to pre-1500 versions of the data.
 We do not use this in the paper, but the scripts are available if you want to use them.
 "Crops_Data_Regions.r" creates separate rasters that define broad regions, and crops are coded as available pre-1500 or not by region (i.e. Europe, South America, etc..).
 "Crops_Data_Pre1500.r" creates new pre-1500 versions of select CSI and GAEZ crop files, setting values for productivity or suitability to zero if the crop was not available in that region prior to 1500.

+#### IPUMS data
+In addition to the geographic data, the raw IPUMS data must be prepared separately for use in the robustness regressions.
+The script "Crops_Data_IPUMS.do" takes in the raw IPUMS extracts, and collapses those to summary measures of population for each district (denoted by GEOLEV2 variable) provided by IPUMS.
+This should be run first.
+Warning, this script takes hours to run, as it is collapsing millions of records from each extract.

+With that run, the geography scripts in R can be run for the IPUMS districts.
+These separate scripts are necessary as IPUMS uses a different definition of districts than GADM.
+The final section of "Crops_Data_Master.r" shows the order for these scripts.

+Once those scripts have been run, then "Crops_Reg_IPUMS_Prep.do" can be run, which merges the collapsed population data with the geographic data.
+This script also runs the regressions for the IPUMS data.

 ### Data Sources
 You can see the organization of the folders for the data in the "Crops_Data_Reference.r" script.
 We have not posted the full data because it is available freely, and because the raw data takes up 25 GB of space.
 The source of the data can be found at: